Why do I have a charge on my credit card account, if the purchase failed?

 Why was my credit card declined in the first place?

 In today's world of cyber crime, identity theft, hacking and fraud it's important for a company that accepts digital online payments to be diligent to avoid these types of payment dangers.
-The way we do this is by using strict anti-fraud filtering algorithims within our payment acceptance software.
+The way we do this is by using strict anti-fraud filtering algorithms within our payment acceptance software.
 If something doesn't look right to our payment gateway your order may be declined even if the bank allows the pre-authorization charge to appear on your account activity.

 Your card may be declined if: